oracle-livelabs/security/accessgovernance-access-controls/access-control/access-control.md

 ## Task 7: Approve Access Requests

-1. Log in to Oracle Access Governance as an employee user - Pamela Green with the username and password mentioned below.
+1. Log in to Oracle Access Governance as an employee user - Pamela Green with the username and password.

     **Username:**